 4 Takeaways from OLC Accelerate 2016

-> Last week we attended and sponsored the OLC Accelerate 2016 conference in Orlando, Florida.
+Last week we attended and sponsored the OLC Accelerate 2016 conference in Orlando, Florida.
 The Online Learning Consortium (OLC) is “driving quality online learning, advancing best practice guidance and accelerating innovation in learning for academic leaders, educators, administrators, online learning professionals and organizations around the world.”
-This edition of the OLC conference focused on accelerating online learning worldwide, something that has been NovoEd’s aim since the beginning!
+This edition of the OLC conference focused on improving online learning worldwide, something that has been NovoEd’s mission since the beginning!

-> We brought along our CEO Ed Miller, whose CEO announcement went out the morning of the second conference day.
+We brought along our CEO Ed Miller, whose CEO announcement went out the morning of the second conference day.
 Apart from Ed, our Jen and Charlie were there to speak to many enthusiastic attendees and received quite the crowd in our booth.

 From talking to other attendees, and attending a session here and there, we learned more about current online learning trends.
 This post recaps OLC Accelerate in some key takeaways for NovoEd and the online learning space as a whole.

 4 Online Learning Trends in 2016